aduud21/heckerbot/README.md

 ![image](https://github.com/aduud21/heckerbot/assets/74877817/92ebf5f7-2bf7-4d1f-a4a6-5ddadbf16910)

-## Not done yet, for some slashcommands, go in guildEvents folder then guildCreate file and modify clientUSERID (line 2) to your bot's userID/APPLICATION ID.
+## Not done yet, for slashcommands, go in refreshslashcommand file and modify clientUSERID (line 2) to your bot's userID/APPLICATION ID.

 After doing this, in events folder (ready.js) you can turn off/on start_up_message (by default it is off), if you want start up messages then: